 On conversion, the Academy was operating with a Local Government Pensions Scheme Deficit of £293,300.
-The current Local Government Pensions Scheme Deficit at 31 August 2020 is £1,020,000 b.
-Investment policy

-However, the Academy has recognised the deficit, employer's pension contributions (as a percentage of gross pay) have been reduced and a fixed sum is being repaid each month in order to slowly repay the deficit.
+The current Local Government Pensions Scheme Deficit at 31 August 2021 is £1,083,000 However, the Academy has recognised the deficit, employer's pension contributions (as a percentage of gross pay) have been reduced and a fixed sum is being repaid each month in order to slowly repay the deficit.
 As a result, there is no actual cash flow deficit on the fund, or direct impact on the free reserves of the Academy Trust because of recognising the deficit.